Albert Langer: Introduction of section 329A and challenge to constitutionality

-This legislation was subsequently repealed, but not before being tested by Langer.
+This legislation was later repealed, but not before being tested by Langer.

 On 5 March 1993, ahead of the 1993 election, Albert Langer received warnings from the Australian Electoral Commission not to run the campaign he had initiated.
 He sought relief from the High Court to stop the AEC from intimidating him, and to determine the validity of section 329A.
 The matter was reviewed by Justice William Deane (who shortly afterwards became Governor General).
 Deane dismissed his injunction application, but referred the question to the full bench.
 The case was joined with a similar challenge by Patrick Muldowney to South Australian electoral matters to determine the validity of section 126.
 The matters were heard in Canberra in October 1995.

 The decision was not publicly announced until 7 February 1996 – just after the writs for the 1996 election were issued on 28 January.
 With only Dawson dissenting, the Court rejected Langer's argument that section 329A was unconstitutional.
 The decision confirmed the Act required votes to be cast with a sequence of consecutive and unrepeated numbers.

 On 31 January 1996 the Neither! campaign published a newspaper advertisement to which the AEC objected and took action against.
 The matter was adjourned pending the High Court decision and, on 8 February the AEC obtained an injunction from Justice Beach of the Victorian Supreme Court to restrain Albert Langer from publishing the advertisement "How to vote for Neither!"

 Langer was never prosecuted under section 329A.
 The Electoral Commission chose not to use the provision but rather sought the measure of injunctive relief.